 Ada Lichtman survived Sobibor death camp because she was a seamstress, valued by Nazi guards for her skill refashioning dolls snatched from Jewish children into presents they could give their own kids.
 Half a century later, in her home in Israel, she still sews dresses for tiny figurines.

 Paula Biren lived because the controversial head of the Lodz Judenrat — the Nazi-appointed Jewish Council — drafted her into the “Jewish” police.
 “I’m guilty and ashamed that I’m still alive because I helped to deport my family,” she says.

 And Hannah Marton escaped death because she was one of the 1,684 Jews spirited to Switzerland after a leader of the Budapest Jewish community paid Adolf Eichmann for their freedom.
 She’s still haunted by a single question: “Why me and not the others?”

 These women’s stories were captured in Claude Lanzmann’s final opus, a quartet of films called SHOAH: Four Sisters.
 After screening The Hippocratic Oath last semester, the Temple Emanu-El Streicker Center is honored to present the final three.

-Sponsored by Temple Emanu-El board member Charles S. Cohen and The Cohen Media Group along with the support of the Cultural Services of the French Embassy.
+Sponsored by Temple Emanu-El board member Charles S. Cohen and The Cohen Media Group.